Exercise and Nutrition Sciences

 Sport Studies/Sport Science (SPRT)

-Introduction to sport studies explores the history, philosophy, and principles of today's sport industry within a practical, career-oriented framework.
+Introduction to field of sport coaching and athletics leadership.
+Course explores the history, philosophy, and principles of today's sport industry within a practical, career-oriented framework.
 (Formerly 5550:100)

 An introduction to coaching basketball.
 Discussion of the important technical and tactical elements of coaching basketball.
 (Formerly 5550:206)